lyxrenn/lyxrenn/README.md

 ### Me
-- 17 y/o reverse engineer n software dev.
+- hi, i'm 17 y/o reverse engineer and software dev. that's all you need to know for now.

 ### Languages
 <p align="left">